BluCobalt/realmsfix/readme.md

 The same file works for every major version since 1.7.10, using Legacy Fabric.

+# Building
+Run `gradlew mergedJar` from the main source directory to build, when complete, the file will be in `build/mergedJars/`

 # License
 realmsfix is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by